AudioBible/KJV/README.md

 What if they start to say that the word God is bad?
 Will you stop thinking and stop talking about God because they say it's bad?

 Do you believe in Holy Shit or Holy Truth?
 You can't be constantly stuck in the "Good" you have to look at the "Bad", so to see the bigger picture!
 We live in a duality therefore it's best to look at both sides!
+We should control our tongues however!

 [On Cussing](https://www.youtube.com/watch?v=fKY5vRFu5j0)